Intercessors of the Lamb: Canonical visitation, suppression, and reorganization

 A July Prayer Weekend was held in 2011 at Bellwether, followed up with an Advent Prayer Weekend the same year.
 A Spiritual Warfare Workshop took place in July 2012 and workshops have continued each year along with sales of religious material.

-Nadine Brown died on 3 June 2013.
+Mother Nadine Brown died on 3 June 2013 at the age of 83.

-The 21st annual international conference was held at Bellwether in 2014 and this attracted people from five countries.

-The mission statement of Intercessors of the Lamb, Inc. is:

-Intercessors of the Lamb, Inc. is a Christian organization dedicated to form contemplatives, nationally and internationally, through individualized and group retreats, spiritual direction, conferences, workshops, prayer seminars, and communal intercessory prayer ministry.
-Intercessors of the Lamb, Inc. also offers literature, brochures, books, CDs, and DVDs instructive in the ways and methods of contemplation, directed toward the experience of interior union with God.

 As of March 2015, there were 20 full-time individuals, from various backgrounds and nationalities and mostly female, who refer to themselves informally as the "Bellwether Lambs".
 There are also many individuals from around the world who actively participate in the ministry, in their respective prayer circles.
-Currently Mary Elizabeth Weaver is the General Director of the corporation and President of the Board of Directors.
+As of December 2022 Mary Elizabeth Weaver was the General Director of the corporation and President of the Board of Directors, and Judith Sellers was the Treasurer.

 Charism

 The society's particular ministry, or spiritual charism, is the promotion of contemplative spirituality and the provision of spiritual guidance, with the aim of inspiring spiritual renewal among Catholics.
 The priests, deacons, brothers, and nuns of the order called themselves hermits, and live with a "desert spirituality", a commitment that includes public vows of "chastity, poverty, obedience and zeal for the salvation of souls".
 The main apostolate of the association is prayer for priests.

+There was also a clear emphasis on spiritual warfare or deliverance ministry.

 The group maintained an international network of "Companion" groups that prayed in unity with the Intercessors, especially for priests, and new vocations to the priesthood.
 The Companions were not canonically recognised, some have continued their work beyond the suppression.